 Given a group name, say g, Common Test searches for all paths leading to g.
 By path is meant a sequence of nested groups, which must be followed to get from the top-level group to g.
 To execute the test cases in group g, Common Test must call the init_per_group/2 function for each group in the path to g, and all corresponding end_per_group/2 functions afterwards.
-This is because the configuration of a test case in g (and its Config input data) depends on init_per_testcase(TestCase, Config) and its return value, which in turn depends on init_per_group/2 of the group above g, and so on, all the way up to the top-level group.
+This is because the configuration of a test case in g (and its Config input data) depends on init_per_testcase(TestCase, Config) and its return value, which in turn depends on init_per_group(g, Config) and its return value, which in turn depends on init_per_group/2 of the group above g, and so on, all the way up to the top-level group.